- About Us

 10. Balikpapan: 01:22.00S-116:53.00E

-The Indonesian Authorities have advised IMB that in accordance with the Road Map Program Police Reforms Wave III, the above given ten locations prevention action of sea robbery/piracy in Indonesian waters will continue until 2019.
-In January 2020, the IMP advised that this successful cooperation will continue until further notice.
+The Indonesian Authorities have advised IMB that in accordance with the Road Map Program Police Reforms Wave III, the above given ten locations prevention action of sea robbery/piracy in Indonesian waters will continue until further notice.

 Ships are advised to maintain strict anti-piracy watch and measures and report all incidents and suspicious sightings to the local authorities and the IMB Piracy Reporting Centre.
 The IMB PRC will also liaise with the local authorities to render necessary assistance.